edipox/ia-js-game-of-death/README.md

 # Game of Death

-It is a simple javascript application meant for showing graphically how a genetic algorithm works.
+A simple javascript application meant for showing graphically how a genetic algorithm works.
 The idea is that you could learn playing with the [options](#options).

 ![overview](/assets/img/overview.png)